dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

     by the prospect of any such authentic move forwards in philosophy, if it is to be significant.
 And never in human history have the stakes seemed higher.
+  - reference will to power (976): "The Highest Man as Lawgiver of the Future"

 Disruption is dangerous to the powers that be.
 "They" want a gradual rollout of innovation.
 This way, the stability of economic paradigms